 - Recognize the importance of building soft skills

 Time management and leadership skills are equally as important as technical knowledge.
 Cultivated soft skills are key to improved productivity and performance — as well as the potential for advancement.

 - Encourage free-flowing cross-level collaboration and communication

 Better connection between employees at different levels and departments helps to facilitate an individual sense of importance and effectiveness and makes employees identify with and care more about your company.

 Encourage personal development outside of work

-- Ask for feedback.
 Cultivate a working environment where employees feel comfortable sharing feedback on management, company culture and other key aspects of their working experience.
-Continuous development is a two-way street that requires effort on both ends.
+Continuous staff development is a two-way street that requires effort on both ends.

-- Boosts morale.
-By providing real rewards and concrete steps to take towards growth, employees have something tangible to work toward and trust that their hard work will pay off.
+By providing real rewards and concrete steps to take toward growth, employees have something tangible to work toward and trust that their hard work will pay off.
 Not only can this boost morale, but it enhances the overall employee experience.

-- Reduces turnover.
-When businesses show a commitment to their employees and compassionately support the growth of each individual, employees trust that they belong and are valued within their workspace.
+When businesses show a commitment to their employees and support the growth of each individual, employees trust that they belong and are valued within their workspace.
 The more valued employees feel, the less likely they are to start looking for external opportunities.